 Follow your franchise’s brand guide

 When designing a corporate franchise website or local franchisee site, don’t stray from your brand guide.
-If your business doesn’t have a brand guide, start there as it will serve as a critical reference.
+If your business doesn’t have a brand guide, start here.

 A good brand guide will do much of the decision-making for you when it comes to what your designs should and shouldn’t include—right down to the nitty gritty details.